 Security inspection reports which do not contain SGI, OUO-SRI, Controlled Unclassified Information (CUI) or SUNSI can be made publicly available.

 The cover letters will be marked for the highest level of controlled information contained in the inspection report: official use only SUNSI or SGI.
-The marking requirements for SGI are in Management Directive 12.6, “NRC Sensitive Unclassified Information Security Program,” and the requirements for marking OUO -SRI documents are on the Web at: , “Sensitive Unclassified Non-Safeguards Information (SUNSI).”
+The marking requirements for SGI are in Management Directive 12.6, “NRC Sensitive Unclassified Information Security Program,” and the requirements for marking OUO -SRI documents are on the Web (internal) at: https://usnrc.sharepoint.com/sites/SUNSI, “Sensitive Unclassified Non-Safeguards Information (SUNSI).”

 Release of Investigation-Related Information.
 When an inspector accompanies an investigator on an investigation, the inspector shall not release the investigation report, nor their individual input to the investigation report to the public.
 This information is exempt from disclosure by 10 CFR 9.17, “Agency Records Exempt from Public Disclosure,” and must not be circulated outside the NRC without specific approval of the Chairman (Refer to OI Policy Statement 23).